rsuite/rsuite/docs/pages/components/notification/en-US/toaster.md

   /** Set the message to appear in the specified container */ container?: HTMLElement | (() => HTMLElement);

+  /** The number of milliseconds to wait before automatically closing a message */ duration?: number;
 }

 toaster.push(message: ReactNode, options?: ToastContainerProps): string;